-- Use a HDMI cable that with a plug that is compatible with the camera's HDMI mini connector on one end, and a plug that is compatible with your TV's HDMI connector on the other end. - Proper image and/or audio output and other operations may not be possible with some devices. - Connecting the camera to the HDMI connector of another device can damage both the camera and the other device.
-Never connect two HDMI output connectors to each other. - Make sure that the camera is turned off before plugging in or unplugging the cable.
-Check the user documentation that comes with the TV for information about requirements before plugging into or unplugging from the TV. - When cables are connected to both the USB/AV port and the HDMI output connector, the HDMI output connector connection is given priority. - Disconnect the HDMI cable when you are not using HDMI output.
-The camera's monitor screen may not operate normally while the HDMI cable is connected. - Audio is stereo. - Audio is initially output by the camera at maximum volume.
-When you first start displaying images, set the TV volume control at a relatively low level and then adjust it as required.
+- Use a HDMI cable that with a plug that is compatible with the camera's HDMI micro connector on one end, and a plug that is compatible with your TV's HDMI connector on the other end. - Proper image and/or audio output and other operations may not be possible with some devices. - Connecting the camera to the HDMI connector of another device can damage both the camera and the other device.
+Never connect two HDMI output connectors to each other. - Disconnect the HDMI cable when you are not using HDMI output.
+The camera's monitor screen may not operate normally while the HDMI cable is connected.